 Full-Year Early Child Care and Education Partnerships (PDF)

 This report presents recommendations of the Collaborative Partners Work Group.
 Members of the group, which consisted of local Head Start, California Department of Education (CDE), and federal Region IX administrators share their suggested programmatic and fiscal practices with programs in furthering collaborative arrangements and partnerships.

-This matrix contains fiscal and audit guidance for California programs which are braiding the CDE, CDD, and federal OHS program funds.
+This matrix contains fiscal and audit guidance for California programs which are braiding the CDE, EESD, and federal OHS program funds.
 It was created in 2007 by the California Head Start Association under contract with the California Head Start State Collaboration Office.

 These agreements between the federal Administration for Children and Families, Head Start, and the California Department of Education (Part B) and California Department of Developmental Services (Part C) may be used by local Head Start programs as models for the development for local agreements with education agencies and regional centers.